 - Thief II: The Metal Age

 Some of the best stealth games can feel turn-based - even those that are not Invisible, Inc. They are the ones that have you marking targets, mapping patrol routes, and mentally solving problems - all before uncloaking and triggering the action when you are ready.
 The Dishonored series is the epitome of that style of stealth game, and as an added bonus, is just as good for combo-slinging predatory combat when you are spotted.
-It is nice not to have to reload the moment those well-made plans go awry.
+It is nice to have the freedom to embark on a violent Dishonored playthrough.

-Better still, if you have completed the first and second Dishonored and still want more of the best stealth games going then you can pick up the standalone Dishonored: Death of the Outsider.
+Better still, if you have completed the first and second Dishonored and still want more of the best stealth games going then the standalone Dishonored: Death of the Outsider is brilliant.

 Remember that thing about some of the best stealth games taking well-established game mechanics and dedicating them all to creating the quintessential sneaking experience?
 Well, this is precisely that.